worthyag/SixLove/draftReport.md

 ## 4.3 The `planner` app

 With the tennis session functionality implemented, I was ready to extend it to the calendar page.
-The goal for the calendar was to allow users to view and interact with their tennis sessions in a more user-friendly manner.
+The goal for the calendar page was to allow users to view and interact with their tennis sessions in a more user-friendly manner.

 The `planner` app has the following pages:

 - Calendar- the page that displays a calendar to the user.
-Users can use this page to add, edit, and delete tennis sessions.

-As mentioned earlier the `planner` app also allows user to add, edit, and delete tennis sessions.
+As mentioned earlier the `planner` app also allows user to add, edit, and delete tennis sessions, this is all facilitated through the interactive calendar that is located on the calendar page (**figures 16** to **20** display the calendar page).

 Update the above text to highlight the following:

 0 Go through all the logs to make sure everything is covered.

 Describe the rest of implementations: